[Editor’s note: This story was previously published in March 2019. It has since been updated and republished by InvestorPlace staff.]

 Amtech Systems (ASYS)

 It does seem like micro-cap equipment manufacturer Amtech Systems (NASDAQ:ASYS) simply can’t fall any further.
-Around $5, its market cap sits at $72 million.
+Around $6.57, its market cap sits at $93 million (ASYS was at $72 million when this article was last published).
 But Amtech has some $56 million in unrestricted cash — and just $8 million in debt.
 Its tangible book value is just shy of $7 per share.

 The problem is that ASYS has been a value favorite off and on for years now — and historically disappoints.
 Its exposure to solar markets leads to huge upcycles: ASYS touched $25 in early 2011, cleared $10 in 2014 and 2015, and was at $15 less than eighteen months ago.
 The downturns, however, usually send investors fleeing.